Use these helpful tips to save money the next time you visit a fast food restaurant!

 Coupons of Course: You can find coupons for fast food joints all over the place.
 Check your Sunday paper, your local ad fliers, the back of your grocery receipts, online.
 Clip the coupons for places you are likely to visit and keep them in your car or purse.
 You can also find printable restaurant coupons here at Thrifty Jinxy.

-Sign Up for Savings: Visit the web sites of your favorite chains and sign up for their email newsletter.
+Sign Up for Savings: Download the app for the restaurant you’re visiting for access to special deals.
+Also, visit the web sites of your favorite chains and sign up for their email newsletter.
 Many will send you coupons from time to time.
 You can also like their fan pages on Facebook.

 Sip Small: Most restaurants have free refills, so only order a small soda and then refill.
 Or, to save even more, skip the soda altogether and just drink water.